 If your dog has separation anxiety disorder, the presence of another animal in the household probably will not ease the distress he experiences during times of separation.
 If your current pup suffers from this condition, work with your veterinarian or a certified professional dog trainer to address the problem before you bring another canine into the equation. – Advice to Consider Before Getting a Second Dog

 If you’re planning on getting a second dog that’s wonderful, but don’t make that decision just because you hope it will help your current dog.
 When you add another dog to your family you’re making a 10-15 year commitment.
 Get another dog because you want one.

 If you do choose to add another dog to your home and want to make sure it’s a nice fit I suggest finding a local rescue that has a foster to adopt program.
 That gives you the chance to make sure your new canine companion is a great fit for the whole family.

 If you decide you’d like a second dog make it easier on yourself by waiting until your current dogs separation anxiety is under control.
 Don’t let that anxiety spread; it’s much easier to manage one anxious dog than is is to manage two.

 Resources For Managing Mild Separation Anxiety

-My favorite resource for managing separation anxiety has been Nicole Widle’s book (affiliate link) Don’t Leave Me!: Step by Step Help for Your Dogs Separation Anxiety.
-There’s also some articles that will help you understand the behavior & give you some basic steps to help manage it:
+My favorite resource for managing separation anxiety has been Nicole Wilde’s book (affiliate link) Don’t Leave Me!: Step by Step Help for Your Dogs Separation Anxiety.
+And here’s some articles that will help you understand canine separation anxiety & give you some tips on how to manage it:

 - Is Your Dog a Velcro Dog, Or Is It Separation Anxiety?